IBM/sarama/.github/CONTRIBUTING.md

 - Explicitly handle all error return values.
 If you really want to ignore an error value, you can assign it to `_`.You can use [errcheck](https://github.com/kisielk/errcheck) to verify whether you have handled all errors.
 - You may also want to run [golint](https://github.com/golang/lint) as well to detect style problems.
 - Add tests that cover the changes you made.
 Make sure to run `go test` with the `-race` argument to test for race conditions.
 - Make sure your code is supported by all the Go versions we support.
-You can rely on [Travis CI](https://travis-ci.org/Shopify/sarama) for testing older Go versions
+You can rely on GitHub Actions for testing older Go versions.